 Music is what brought me to radio but the fun and satisfaction of working with an organization that provides so much pleasure and education is what keeps me hooked.

 I’m really happy to be part of KHNS and living in the Upper Lynn Canal.

 I was raised in the heart of the Midwest, Lafayette, IN, where I finished an undergraduate degree in 1992.
-Originally from Denver, I’ve been in Alaska 10 years.
+Originally from Denver, I’ve been in Alaska since 1996.
 Love the outdoors and sometimes wintering in a Mexican hacienda (a few weeks at a time).

 I’m training my cat to snowshoe (just kidding).
 She hates getting her paws cold.
 Love new, old, traditional, alternative, bluegrass, but especially jam band Country music.
 Author of Alaska Journal — A Cyclist’s Adventure Tour in SE Alaska (1993).